enveng-group/fork-web-app/.github/copilot-instructions.md

 - Ensure that the generated snippets adhere to the project's coding standards and practices as outlined in this document.
 - Provide context-specific suggestions that integrate seamlessly with the existing codebase.

-Here’s a comprehensive list of the **POSIX-compliant** and **ISO C89 (ANSI C)** headers and libraries provided by **musl libc**.
+Here?s a comprehensive list of the **POSIX-compliant** and **ISO C89 (ANSI C)** headers and libraries provided by **musl libc**.
 These libraries and headers are essential for building a project that adheres to your requirements for compliance, portability, and lightweight environments.

 ---